 Before installing KVM, you need to first check if your computer has the necessary hardware support to run virtual machines.
 KVM requires VT-x for Intel processors and AMD-V for AMD processors.
 Here is how to check:

 LC_ALL=C lscpu | grep Virtualization

-If your computer supports virtualization, you should see output as “Virtualization: VT-x” or “Virtualization: AMD-V”.
+If your computer supports virtualization, you should see the output as “Virtualization: VT-x” or “Virtualization: AMD-V”.

 Checking Kernel Support